 The Château de la Chèvre d'Or (Rue Barri) is one of the most prestigious hotels and restaurants in the area, and not just for the view.
 Gastronomic delights await if you can afford the hefty bill.
 We bet there is a marriage proposal a week at this place.
 If the budget won’t stretch to this then dining al fresco at the exotic cactus garden at the top of Eze village is still a treat.
 The garden still has the views and is home to hundreds of cactus and wild plants along with ornate statues.
 For dining somewhere mid range the Troubadour is a real treat, where you can enjoy the freshest produce from local markets cooked in a relaxed and welcoming setting.

-Make sure Eze is on your list of places to visit, and if you can’t, you’ll just have to stay with us again.
+Make sure Eze is on your list of places to visit.
 A trip to Eze should be on everyone’s hit list.